KyleJonas/ECE382/Lab 6/README.md

 }// end right
 ```

+##Debugging

+My first issue resulted in not correctly initalizing the motor pins.
+I founds out I was try to include some parts of the motor before I actually initalized it.
+I fixed this by compltly redoing my initalizatoin and completeing it in full for both motors instead of one at a time throught the code.
+The majority of my debuggin was spent getting the motors to go in their correct direction for each method.
+I was able to get one motor to work however the other motor was not responding correctly. it was quite frustrating and redid my drive code, commenting for each motor.
+Ultimately I redid the wiring for the motor controlls, finiding that two wires were switched.

 ###Documentation
 I referenced Jasper Arneberg's code to help me fix a syntax error in initalizing the motor pins.